List of national historic sites and historical parks of the United States: History

+A 1973 NPS publication outlined policies for administration of historical areas, which were distinct from its natural and recreational areas.
+This included not only NHSes and NHPs but also national military parks, national battlefields, national battlefield parks, national battlefield sites, national memorials, and some national monuments; at that time there were 178 such areas, and management focused on "maintaining and where necessary restoring the historical integrity of structures, sites and objects significant to the commemoration or illustration of the historical story".
+But because most units contained a combination of natural, historic, and recreational lands, the General Authorities Act of 1970 made all areas equal within the National Park System; separate policy manuals for each were replaced in 1975 with one that would tailor policies in each park respective to the purpose of zones within.

 National Historic Sites

 National Historic Sites are generally federally owned and administered properties, though some remain under private or local government ownership.
-There are currently 84 NHSs, of which 74 are official NPS units, 9 are NPS affiliated areas, and one managed by the U.S. Forest Service.
+There are currently 85 NHSes, of which seventy-five are official NPS units, nine are NPS affiliated areas, and one is managed by the United States Forest Service.

-Derived from the Historic Sites Act of 1935, a number of NHSs were established by United States Secretaries of the Interior, but most have been authorized by acts of Congress.
-In 1937, the first NHS was created in Salem, Massachusetts, in order to preserve and interpret the maritime history of New England and the United States.
+Derived from the Historic Sites Act of 1935, a number of NHSes were established by United States Secretaries of the Interior, but most have been authorized by acts of Congress.
+In 1937, the first NHS was created in Salem, Massachusetts, in order to preserve and interpret the maritime history of New England and the United States; in 2025 Salem Maritime NHS was redesignated as an NHP.

+National Historic Area

+There is one National Historic Area in the US park system, a unique designation given to the Aleutian World War II National Historic Area.

 International Historic Site

 There is one International Historic Site in the US park system, a unique designation given to Saint Croix Island, Maine, on the New Brunswick border.
 The title, given to the site of the first permanent French settlement in America, recognizes the influence that it has had on both Canada and the United States.
-The NPS does not distinguish among these designations in terms of their preservation or management policies.
+The preservation and management policies of the NPS do not distinguish between these designations.

+Authorized Historic Sites

+The following site is not yet owned or formally developed by the National Park Service, but may eventually be owned and established as a national historic site.

 National Historical Parks

+National historical parks tend to be larger and more complex than national historic sites.
 In the United States, sites are "historic", while parks are "historical".
 The NPS explains that a site can be intrinsically historic, while a park is a modern legal invention.
 As such, a park is not itself "historic", but can be called "historical" when it contains historic resources.
 It is the resources which are historic, not the park.
-There are 63 national historical parks.
+There are 64 national historical parks.